Toward Efficient Polynomial Preconditioning for GMRES: Potential of Polynomial Preconditioning

-Here we develop a theoretical estimate for how effective polynomial preconditioning can be for improving restarted GMRES.
-We show dramatic reduction in the number of matrix-vector products under idealized circumstances.
+In this section, we look at potential effectiveness of polynomial preconditioned GMRES for difficult problems.
+We use Chebyshev estimates to develop a theoretical estimate for how effective polynomial preconditioning can be for improving restarted GMRES.
+There is dramatic reduction in the number of matrix-vector products under idealized circumstances.

 We assume that all of the polynomials in polynomial preconditioned GMRES can be approximated with Chebyshev polynomials.
 This includes both the polynomial for the preconditioning and the polynomials that underlie the GMRES method.
 We assume all the eigenvalues of $A$ are real and positive and lie between $a$ and $b$ with $0 < a < b $.
 We also assume that the linear equations problem is very difficult, so $b$ is much larger than $a$.
 As a result of this assumption, it is possible to use the approximation where $T_m$ is the standard Chebyshev polynomial of the first kind of degree $m$ and $\delta$ is very small.
 For one cycle of GMRES(m), the GMRES polynomial is assumed to be approximately the Chebyshev polynomial shifted and scaled so that it is one at the origin and small and equal oscillatory over the interval from $a$ to $b$.
 Then the maximum value of the Chebyshev polynomial over the interval $[a, b]$ is $\frac{1}{T_m(1+2 a/(b - a))}$.
 This quantity then gives approximately how much one cycle of GMRES(m) improves the residual norm.
 With the approximation in (\ref{eqn:Chebappr}), we have that the residual norm is improved by approximately